linode/terraform-provider-linode/website/docs/r/token.html.md

 # linode\_token

 Provides a Linode Token resource.
-This can be used to create, modify, and delete Linodes tokens.
+This can be used to create, modify, and delete Linode API Personal Access Tokens.
 For more information, see the [Linode APIv4 docs](https://developers.linode.com/api/v4#operation/getTokens).

 ## Example Usage